-The latest NI 43-101 resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009 and was filed on SEDAR on May 26, 2009.
-That resource estimate can be summarized as follows:
+The earlier NI 43-101 compliant resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009, was filed on SEDAR on May 26, 2009 and is also available for public review at www.sedar.com.